nlf/dlite/README.md

 ## TODO

 - write `cmd_ssh.go` as a shortcut to ssh to vm
-- write `cmd_tty.go` as a shortcut to open a screen terminal to the vm
 - write a template plist for the daemon and install it in the privileged setup